Loyalty marketing and price cannibalization

 Here are four observations that I have noticed with loyalty marketing

-Most importantly they want their customers' email address to market too.
+Most importantly they want their customers' email addresses to market too.
 If I send out a thousand emails every two weeks and I get a 1% response rate, I have 10 sales every two weeks.
 If my basket size is $50, over the year, my newsletters have generated $13,000 extra income.

 ) Many successful retailers like ALDI do not have a loyalty program.
 Conversely, Coles and Woolworths are more successful and they do have such programs.